BIH-MI/synthetic-rd-data/README.md

 ### 1. Obtain Your Census API Key
 To import US Census data, you'll need an API key:
 - Visit the [Census API Signup Page](https://api.census.gov/data/key_signup.html) to get your API key.
 Check the Census website for any additional details.
-- (Modify the `MDimport` file if necessary to accommodate specific requirements.)
+- (Modify the `RDimport` file if necessary to accommodate specific requirements.)
 - You will receive the API key by e-mail.

-### 2. Download and Install SynthMD
+### 2. Download and Install SynthRD

               git clone https://github.com/BIH-MI/synthetic-rd-data.git
               cd synthetic-rd-data